 So there are our top five reasons why we think you should get chickens, but it wouldn’t be fair of us to say this without mentioning the less glamorous side of keeping chickens…

 Believe us when we say, hens wake up at dawn and they are not impressed when they are locked inside their coop waiting to get outside!
 You don’t need to be up at dawn but most mornings our girls are out before 6:30am.
-So if you don’t like early morning chickens might not be for you.
+So if you don’t like early mornings we suggest getting an automatic chicken coop door.
+Automatic doors are a great invention and can be set to open at sun-up and sundown.

 If you do still really want chickens and can’t stomach the early morning, you could always purchase an automatic coop door so you can still enjoy your sleep!